cysouw/diathesis/text/c02_structure.md

 b.
 Der Brief wurde geschrieben.
 :::

 The next three chapters describe different combinations of light verbs with lexical verbs in the infinitive.
-Chapter [-@sec:infinitive] discusses light verbs with straight infinitives, like the *lassen+Infinitiv* causative [@next].
+Chapter [-@sec:infinitive] discusses light verbs with straight infinitives, like the *lassen+In­fi­ni­tiv* causative [@next].

 ::: ex
 a.
 Ich wasche meine Kleider.
 b.
 Sie lässt mich meine Kleider waschen.
 :::

-Chapter [-@sec:zuinfinitive] investigates light verbs with *zu* plus an infinitive, like the *sein+zu‑Infinitiv* passive [@next].
-The combination of *zu* with an infinitive is arguably completely grammaticalised and is considered here to be yet another non-finite verb form of German, alongside *Partizip* and *Infinitiv*.
-I propose to call it the *zu-Infinitiv*.
+Chapter [-@sec:zuinfinitive] investigates light verbs with *zu* plus an infinitive, like the *sein+zu‑In­fi­ni­tiv* passive [@next].
+The combination of *zu* with an infinitive is arguably completely grammaticalised and is considered here to be yet another non-finite verb form of German, alongside *Partizip* and *In­fi­ni­tiv*.
+I propose to call it the *zu-In­fi­ni­tiv*.

 ::: ex
 a.
 Ich führe einen Hund an der Leine.
 b.
 Ein Hund ist an der Leine zu führen.
 :::

-Finally, Chapter [-@sec:zuminfinitive] looks at the combinations of prepositions, article and an infinitive, like the *halten+am‑Infinitiv* causative [@nnext].
+Finally, Chapter [-@sec:zuminfinitive] looks at the combinations of prepositions, article and an infinitive, like the *halten+am‑In­fi­ni­tiv* causative [@nnext].
 In such constructions, the preposition and article are obligatorily fused (*an*+*dem*>*am*) and this fused combination cannot be separated from the infinitive.
 Such completely grammaticalised constructions appear to be rather recent in German and are often considered substandard.
 Only a few of such combinations pass all the tests for complete grammaticalisation.
-When all tests apply, then I consider the combination of preposition+article+infinitive to be yet another non-finite verb form of German, alongside *Partizip*, *Infinitiv* and *zu-Infinitiv*.
-I propose to call it the *Präpositionsinfinitiv*.
+When all tests apply, then I consider the combination of preposition+article+infinitive to be yet another non-finite verb form of German, alongside *Partizip*, *In­fi­ni­tiv* and *zu-In­fi­ni­tiv*.
+I propose to call it the *Präpositions­In­fi­ni­tiv*.

 ::: ex
 a.
 Das Feuer brennt.